 Evaluate proposed technical solutions and their implementation,

-Identify opportunities to increase effectiveness and efficiency,
+Identify opportunities to increase effectiveness and efficiency.

-Provide recommendations on technical and organizational matters.

 If conflicting requirements affect the operation, planning, or budget, the ECSAC will be asked to provide recommendations to the Institute management, who will escalate them to the EIC Computing Council.

-The EIC Computing Council

-The EIC Computing Council (ECC) is chaired in alternation by the Associate Laboratory Director for Nuclear and Particle Physics of BNL and the Deputy Director for Science of JLab.
-It comprises the ALDs/ADs and deputies involved in the EIC science program and the Institute management.
-The ePIC collaboration spokesperson or deputy is an ex officio member of the ECC.

-Responsibility: Review the ECSJI strategic direction and support leadership in managing effective interfaces of the ECSJI to the EIC project and ePIC collaboration.

-Authority: Approve the ECSJI strategic direction, leadership changes, annual budgets, resource allocations, and performance milestones.

-Additional proposed responsibilities are:

-Oversee the development and implementation of EIC Computing and Software and review future computing needs,

-Oversee synergies between the host Labs in EIC scientific computing area and provide institutional strategic direction,

-Resolve high-level issues between different stakeholders.

-The ECC will initially meet at least twice a year or as requested by the management of the Institute and hear reports from the Institute management.

 The EIC International Computing Organization

 The EIC International Computing Organization (EICO) is led by the Institute's co-directors and administered by the ECSJI.
-This organization exists to provide computing resources and infrastructure to the ePIC collaboration and potentially other EIC computing needs.
-As the EICO becomes established, its structure will be formally documented in an EICO charter.
+This organization exists to provide computing resources, infrastructure, and services related to the EIC.
+The current focus is on the ePIC experiment.
+This will be extended to other foci as endorsed by the EIC RRB.
+Funding agencies will indicate the activities and services they will provide, and this will be approved by RRB.
+The EICO structure is formally documented in the EICO charter.

-The proposed responsibilities include:

-Document and maintain agreements with international contributors to EIC computing,

-Collect requirements from the ePIC collaboration,

-Produce accounting reports of EIC computing,

-Accounting report to the EIC Resource Review Board (EIC-RRB) detailing service delivery with respect to agreements,

-Supervise Service Level Agreements,

-Propose members for ECSAC.

-The EICO is managed by a board that includes representatives from ePIC and international partners.
-The Management Board (MB) will meet at least quarterly and hear regular reports from the ePIC experiment.
+The purpose of the ECSJI and EICO is to provide the computing resources needed to process and analyse the data gathered by the EIC Program.
+EICO relations with ECSJI, ePIC collaboration and RRB scrutiny group is shown on Fig.2 (as in February 2026).
+The EIC computing project is assembling a distributed computing system.
+The ePIC computing model classifies the computer centres functionally in Echelons.
+The EICO is managed by the Overview Board (OB).
+The Overview Board oversees the functioning of the EICO.
+It is composed of a representative of each Institution that is a member of the EICO, the ECSJI directors and the Spokesperson(s) of each EIC Experiment with voting rights.
+The OB is co-chaired by EIC Computing Council Members, which include a member of the OB appointed as a co-chair.

 Responsibilities

-The Host Lab's Responsibilities
+The Host Labs’ Responsibilities

 The primary technical responsibilities of host Labs include and are not limited to the following:

-Oversight for ePIC software and computing designs and execution to provide assurance functions for the host Labs and DOE,
+Oversight for EIC experiment(s) software and computing designs and execution to provide assurance functions for the host Labs and DOE,

 Provisioning and operating standard infrastructure solutions consistent with supported Lab infrastructures and with community best practices,